 You’ll get less coffee flavor and a creamier mouthfeel when compared with other drinks.
 There will be a light layer of microfoam but nothing near what you’d expect from, say, a cappuccino.

 Because of the high-dairy content in lattes, it’s often considered a morning drink.

 When comparing a cortado vs latte there are several distinct qualities between these drinks.
 Perhaps the most dramatic and main difference is the intensity of the espresso flavor.

 A cortado is excellent if you like coffee flavor, just not at full blast.
 It adds sweetness and balances some of the bitterness.
 But it doesn’t diminish your ability to taste those robust espresso tones.

 A latte is for you if you like milk, sweetness, and caffeine A LOT more than coffee itself.

-The size of a cortado never changes – it’s always a 4-ounce drink.
-A latte is usually 2-3x bigger and can be served even taller in some cafes.
+The size of a cortado never changes – it’s always a 4-ounce drink and served in a cortado glass.
+A latte is usually 2-3x bigger and the size of the drink can be served even taller in some coffee shops.

 For example, you can order a 20-ounce venti latte at Starbucks.
 It’s 5 times bigger than a cortado but packs the exact same amount of espresso.

 A cortado is meant to be consumed quickly rather than sipped like a cafe latte.